mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 I couldn't find any guides to doing this, so I was just making it up as I went along.
 Afterwards, I reached out to the four cartoonists who I hired for samples, and they all agreed to let me interview them about their experiences working as freelance cartoonists.

-Below, I've compiled tips for hiring and working with cartoonists based on the feedback from the cartoonists and from my own experience on that blog post.
+Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience working with Loraine to create the XX cartoons for my blog post.

-## Start with a small job
+## 1. Start with a small job

 It's difficult to choose a cartoonist based on only on their portfolios and a brief interview.
 Instead of investing a lot of time into careful screening, I instead am liberal about screening, but I start off with a very small job that I make clear is a trial job.

 A small job also makes it economical to work with several cartoonists redundantly, as I did.
 I wasn't sure exactly what style I wanted, so this allowed me to see several different options realized fully.

-## Attract quality artists
+## 2. Attract quality artists

 Bad ratings are very damaging to any freelancer's business.
 The artists are looking for clients who have reasonable expectations and will treat them with respect.